Whistleblowing: United States

-The Espionage Act of 1917 has been used to prosecute whistleblowers in the United States including Edward Snowden and Chelsea Manning.
+The Espionage Act of 1917 has been used to prosecute whistleblowers in the United States, including Edward Snowden and Chelsea Manning.
 In 2013, Manning was convicted of violating the Espionage Act and sentenced to 35 years in prison for leaking sensitive military documents to WikiLeaks.
 The same year, Snowden was charged with violating the Espionage Act for releasing confidential documents belonging to the NSA.
+Other laws have also been used to target whistleblowers.
+For example, President Trump created the Office of Accountability and Whistleblower Protection as a part of the Department of Veterans Affairs, which reportedly instead punished whistleblowers.

 Section 922 of the Dodd–Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) in the United States incentivizes and protects whistleblowers.
-By Dodd-Frank, the U.S. Securities and Exchange Commission (SEC) financially rewards whistleblowers for providing original information about violations of federal securities laws that results in sanctions of at least $1M.
+By Dodd-Frank, the U.S. Securities and Exchange Commission (SEC) and U.S. Commodity Futures Trading Commission (CFTC) financially reward whistleblowers for providing original information about violations of federal securities laws that result in sanctions of at least $1 million.
+Since its inception, the SEC whistleblower program has awarded almost $2 billion to whistleblowers who reported securities fraud to the agency.
 Additionally, Dodd-Frank offers job security to whistleblowers by illegalizing termination or discrimination due to whistleblowing.
-The whistleblower provision has proven successful; after the enactment of Dodd-Frank, the SEC charged KBR (company) and BlueLinx Holdings Inc. (company) with violating the whistleblower protection Rule 21F-17 by having employees sign confidentiality agreements that threatened repercussions for discussing internal matters with outside parties.
-Former President Donald Trump announced plans to dismantle Dodd-Frank in 2016.
-He created the Office of Accountability and Whistleblower Protection as a part of the Department of Veterans Affairs, which reportedly instead punished whistleblowers.
+The whistleblower protection provision has proven successful; after the enactment of Dodd-Frank, the SEC charged KBR (company) and BlueLinx Holdings Inc. (company) with violating the whistleblower protection Rule 21F-17 by having employees sign confidentiality agreements that threatened repercussions for discussing internal matters with outside parties.
+President Donald Trump announced plans to dismantle Dodd-Frank in 2016.
+In addition to the Dodd-Frank programs and the False Claims Act, other U.S. agencies have their own whistleblower reward programs, including the Internal Revenue Service, the Financial Crimes Enforcement Network, the Department of Transportation, and two programs administered by the Department of Justice, one focused on corporate crime and the other on antitrust violations.

 The US Department of Labor's Whistleblower Protection Program can handle many types of retaliation claims based on legal actions an employee took or was perceived to take in the course of their employment.
 Moreover, in the United States, if the retaliation occurred due to the perception of who the employee is as a person, the Equal Employment Opportunity Commission may be able to accept a complaint of retaliation.
-In an effort to overcome those fears, in 2010, the Dodd–Frank Wall Street Reform and Consumer Protection Act was put forth to provide great incentive to whistleblowers.
-For example, if a whistleblower gave information that could be used to legally recover over one million dollars, then they could receive ten to thirty percent of it.

-Whistleblowers have risen within the technology industry as it has expanded in recent years.
-Protection for these specific whistleblowers falls short; they often end up unemployed or in jail.
-The Dodd-Frank Wall Street Reform and Consumer Protection Act offers an incentive for private sector whistleblowers but only if they go to the SEC with information.
-If a whistleblower acts internally, as they often do in the technology industry, they are not protected by the law.
-Scandals such as the Dragonfly search engine scandal and the Pompliano lawsuit against Snapchat have drawn attention to whistleblowers in technology.
+The importance of whistleblowers has risen within the technology industry in particular as it has expanded in recent years.
+Prominent tech whistleblowers such as Frances Haugen, Mark MacGann, and Peiter "Mudge" Zatko have all come forward publicly to draw attention to particular problems at their companies.
+With technology companies increasingly acting as federal contractors, the importance of whistleblower laws to the industry continues to expand.
+Other scandals such as the Dragonfly search engine scandal and the Pompliano lawsuit against Snapchat have drawn attention to whistleblowers in technology.
 The federally recognized National Whistleblower Appreciation Day is observed annually on July 30, on the anniversary of the country's original 1778 whistleblower protection law.